Ziwei-Wei/wformat/README.md

 options:
-  -h, --help            show this help message and exit -a, --all             Run auto format on all files which is child of current path.
-  -d, --dir DIR         Run on file under which directory.
+  -h, --help            show this help message and exit -d, --dir DIR         Run on file under which directory.
+  -a, --against BRANCH  Run auto format on files changed compared to BRANCH (git diff BRANCH...HEAD).
   -m, --modified        Run auto format on modified but not staged files in git.
   -s, --staged          Run auto format on staged files in git.
   -c, --commits COMMITS
                         Run auto format on all files modified in the last N commits.
+  --all                 Run auto format on all files which is child of current path.
   --check               Only check the format correctness without changing files.
   --serial              Run in serial mode or not.
 By default, script will use multi threading.
   --ls                  List all the files that matched given criteria to process and quit without processing them.
   --stdin               Read code from stdin and write formatted code to stdout (no banners).
   --serve               Run a persistent stdio server (JSON Lines) for IDE integration.
+  -v, --version         Show wformat version and exit
 ```